federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 _Fill-forward_ simply fills out any missing entries with the most recent available data point.
 In the camera example, the sensor value at time $t+2$ would be extended to $t+3$.
 Fill-forward is plausible when speed is of essence, but often too simplistic for real-world scenarios.

 __Buffering.__ While imputation focuses on "catching up" with the fastest sensor, buffering involves matching the slower sensor by storing the data from the former into a buffer, until the latter is ready to process them.
+In this case, the camera value at $t$ could be buffered until $t+1$, when the LiDAR observation becomes available, and then released.
+Similarly, the value at $t+2$ could be stored until $t+3$, and so on.

+__Sensor Fusion Techniques.__ The most reliable way to deal with measurements from sensors with different refresh rates is via sensor fusion algorithms such as Kálmán filters (parametric) or particle filtering (non-parametric).
+These methods can handle

 #### Follow-up